 1. Red, Tender or Bleeding Gums

 Inspect your gum tissue regularly to see if any changes are occurring.
 Your gums should be a normal, pinkish color, but if it changes to be red or purple, then an inflammation has likely occurred.
 You should also feel your gums regularly.
 Increased tenderness is a sign of gingivitis.
-Lastly, gums that bleed after brushing, flossing or eating should be seen by a professional.
+Lastly, in terms of gum disease symptoms to be on the look out for gums that bleed after brushing, flossing or eating should be seen by a professional.

 2. Teeth Seem to Be Moving Around